substance/legacy-docs/handbook.md

 - A document is manipulated through atomic **operations**
 - The **history** is tracked, so users reconstruct previous document states at any time
 - Support for incremental text updates, using a protocol similar to [Google Wave](http://www.waveprotocol.org/whitepapers/operational-transform)
-- Support for text **annotations** that are not part of the content, but rather an overlay
+- Support for text **annotations** that are not part of the content, but stored as an overlay
 - Support for **comments** to have dicussions that can stick on content elements or annotations.